TonioGela/blog/content/gh-action-in-scala.md

   Env[IO].get(s"INPUT_${input.toUpperCase.replace(' ', '_')}")
 ```

-With the same method we can get the output file path and write the output in it:
+With the same method, we can get the output file path and write the output in it:

 ```scala
 import fs2.io.file.{Files, Path}